johnmcraig/blazor-book-manager/README.md

 ## Scope

-A full-stack web application to manage books and their authors with clean architecture using C#/.Net Core, Blazor, HTML, and CSS.
+A full-stack web application to manage books and their authors with clean architecture using C#/.Net Core, Blazor, Dapper & SQL, HTML, and CSS.

 ### Architecture